 Mr. Cohen has been Chairman of the Board and the Chief Executive Officer of the Company since July 2016.
-He is a Senior Managing Director with Blackstone based in New York.
-He is the Global Head of Core+ Real Estate and a member of the Blackstone Real Estate Investment Committee.
+He is a Senior Managing Director with Blackstone Real Estate, the Global Head of Blackstone Real Estate's Global Core+ real estate business and a member of Blackstone Real Estate's Investment Committee.
 Since joining Blackstone in 1996, Mr. Cohen has been involved in over \$100 billion of real estate transactions.
-He has been involved with many of Blackstone's notable investments, including Equity Office Properties, CarrAmerica Realty, Trizec Properties and IndCor Properties.
+He has been involved with many of Blackstone's notable investments, including EQ Office, CarrAmerica Realty, Trizec Properties and IndCor Properties.

 Mr. Cohen received a BA from Northwestern University, where he graduated from the Honors Program in Mathematical Methods in the Social Sciences, with a double major in political science.
-He serves as a director for several private Blackstone portfolio companies, including EQ Properties, and served as a director for Hudson Pacific Properties (NYSE: HPP) from 2015 until 2017.
+Mr. Cohen has served as a director of Tricon Residential Inc. (TSX: TCN) since September 2020.
+He serves as a director for several private Blackstone portfolio companies, including EQ Office, and served as a director for Hudson Pacific Properties (NYSE: HPP) from 2015 until 2017.
 He is also a Trustee of the Urban Land Institute and serves on the Advisory Board of Governors for NAREIT, on the Board of the Regional Plan Association and on the WCAS Board of Visitors at Northwestern University.
-Mr. Cohen is a valuable member of our Board of Directors because of his vast real estate experience, his history with Blackstone and his leadership of Blackstone Real Estate's Global Core+ business.
+Mr. Cohen is a valuable member of our Board of Directors because of his vast real estate experience, his history with Blackstone and his leadership within Blackstone Real Estate's Global Core+ real estate business.